 The difference between the basic algorithm, ARL and other algorithms of Neurographica

 Updated: 7 days ago

-The next mistake is hidden in the third step - conjoining (rounding).
-Once Pavel Piskarev shared that people pointed out to him that his drawings were not entirely correct from a Neurographica point of view because not all line intersections were rounded.
+Pavel Piskarev noted that people highlighted that his drawings were not entirely correct from a Neurographica point of view, because not all line intersections were rounded.
 What is Neurographica, and what makes it different from other types of visual arts?
-This very step - rounding and smoothing of line intersections, it's conjoining.
-This step creates a graphical display of neural connections and nodes within the drawing.
-But is it necessary to smooth every intersection?
-Shall we figure it out?
+This very pattern of conjoining and rounding line intersections makes it different.
+It is this pattern that creates a graphical representation of neural connections and neural nodes.
+But is it necessary to round every single intersection?
+Shall we find out?

 When we draw the Algorithm for Removing Limitations, we specifically work with releasing limitations.
 That is, we strive to level our "prickly" situation in order to perceive it as digestible and comfortable.
 Therefore, in this algorithm it is necessary to round each and every corner, and every single intersection.
 And even more so, the lines should look like silk, without a single edge, and without squiggles and cracks.
 This type of drawing, indeed, removes limitations within the defined topic.

 What do angles mean in Neurographica drawing?
 They signify potential complications and conflicts.
 But not every complication can be viewed as a problem.
 For some people this is a way to show their strengths and achieve the desired result.
 Others, on the contrary, want to achieve their goals smoothly and sweetly.
 This is neither good nor bad.
 It is just that we are all different.
 Men are more used to striving to achieve, while women are more used to creating harmony.
 This is probably the reason why so few men attend Neurographica classes: the Algorithm for Removing Limitations (ARL) is studied first and everything has to be rounded.